SirCypkowskyy/Java-Discord-Gaming-Lobbies-Bot/README.md

 ## Planned features
 - Fix minor and major bugs
-- Automatically delete lobbies after a certain amount of time (if host won't join it in time)
 - Add more commands
-- Web dashboard for your profile and server settings (with Discord OAuth2)
+- Web dashboard for your profile and server settings (with Discord OAuth2 for user authentication)
-- Add more features to the bot
+- Add more features to the bot (suggestions are welcome)

 ## How to contribute
 - Fork the repository